- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 Rudbeckia triloba - Key Growing Information

-SOWING: Transplant - Sow 5-7 weeks before last frost.
+SOWING: Transplant - Sow 5-7 weeks before planting out.
 Cover seed lightly (1/64").
 For best results, prechill for 30 days: Place seedling flats outside or in the refrigerator and keep moist for 30 days.
 After chilling, move flats into a warm location until emergence.
 Direct seed - Gently press seed into soil as soon as soil can be worked in early spring or fall.
 Pinching not required.
 Reseeds.

 LIGHT PREFERENCE: Sun/Part Shade.